Leibniz Universität Hannover Main Leibniz University Website

 Institute of Turbomachinery and Fluid Dynamics

-The Institute of Turbomachinery and Fluid Dynamics (TFD) looks back on a long and successful history in the field of thermal turbomachinery.
-The TFD offers students a theoretical and experimental education in the fields of fluid mechanics, turbomachinery and power engineering.
+The Institute of Turbomachinery and Fluid Dynamics (TFD) can look back on a long and successful history in the field of thermal turbomachinery.
+The TFD offers students theoretical and experimental training in the fields of fluid mechanics, turbomachinery and energy technology.

-The basic and applied research of the TFD focuses on thermal turbomachinery, fluid mechanics and renewable energies like wind energy.
+The TFD's basic and application-orientated research focuses on thermal turbomachinery, fluid mechanics and renewable energies such as wind energy.

-The Institute of Aerodynamics and Flow Technology of the German Aerospace Center is a leading research institute in the fields of aircraft aerodynamics, aircraft aeroacoustics and space aerothermodynamics.
+The Institute of Aerodynamics and Flow Technology of the German Aerospace Centre (DLR) is a leading research institute in the fields of aircraft aerodynamics, aircraft aeroacoustics and space aerothermodynamics.
 It is based at two locations - Braunschweig and Göttingen - and maintains a department in Cologne.

-More than 350 employees, about 70% of them scientists, are engaged in theoretical-numerical and experimental investigations on aircraft and spacecraft.
-The experiments are carried out both in wind tunnels and in flight tests.
+More than 350 employees, around 70% of whom are scientists, are involved in theoretical-numerical and experimental investigations on aircraft and spacecraft, with experiments being carried out both in wind tunnels and in flight tests.